SNHU-CS/CS-330/module04/mod4_tutorials.md

 }
 ```

-When you run this application, your screen will appear black but your output should look similar to:
+When you run this application, your screen will appear black but your output should look similar to the following:

 ```
 Mouse at (366, 376)